devleaks/storyrevealerjs/README-yaml.md

 <h1 class="left">Hello</h1>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additional mappings of content types to HTML elements can be provided as a Storyrevealer option.
+Additional mappings of Storyrevealer content types to HTML elements can be
+provided as a Storyrevealer option.